Listen to this article

 Even if Brisbane is the third biggest city in Australia, it has experienced a smaller increase in real estate prices, with a 20% gain in 5 years.
 As of October 2018, the median property price is AUD 567,376, almost half of that in Sydney.

-So, with property market growth rates in decline in many places, Brisbane’s housing market is still performing fairly well by comparison.
+So, with property market growth rates in decline in many places, Brisbane’s housing market still performs fairly well by comparison.

 For example, the Australian real estate agency Domain recorded that the median property price in Brisbane actually increased by 2.2% from 2017 to 2018.

 Other than suffering less in the housing market, the population in Brisbane also grows.
-It recorded a 2% population growth from 2016 to 2017, mainly thanks to people moving from other states (parts of them might be priced out back home…).
+It recorded a 2% population growth from 2016 to 2017, mainly thanks to people moving from other states (some of them are probably priced out back home…).

 That’s the highest population growth since 2011-2012.